 How can we produce a Visualization?

-There are many possible Visualization solutions, but ...
+There are many possible Visualization solutions, but how to select the more adequate to a specific case?

-- There are principles (derived form human perception and cognition) paradigms (examples resulting form past experience) and many methods - To obtain efficacy it is fundamental: - a correct definition of goal and user tasks - apply adequate methods and evaluate in several iterations until the goals are ~satisfied ...
+- a correct definition of goal and user tasks - apply adequate methods and evaluate in several iterations until the goals are ~satisfied ...